hooopo/repo-track-pipeline/README.md

 ![image](https://user-images.githubusercontent.com/63877/233130431-cfe9884a-a58e-45de-a702-98b41a370ceb.png)

-Environment Secrets
+Action Secrets

-To use this repository, you will need to set the following secrets on GitHub:
+To use this repository, you will need to set the following action secrets on GitHub:

 | Secret Name | Description |
 | --- | --- |